-Advanced ultrasound technology can also detect evidence of spina bifida including the characteristic opening of the spine or abnormalities in the brain of the foetus.
+Advanced ultrasound technology can also detect evidence of spina bifida including the characteristic opening of the spine or abnormalities in the brain of the fetus.

 Amniocentesis is commonly used when an abnormal result in the MSAFP screening test is found, but there is no evidence of spina bifida or other abnormalities in the ultrasound.

-This technique involves taking a sample of the amniotic sac fluid with a needle, which is analysed to determine the level of alpha-fetoprotein.
-Similarly to the maternal blood test, this sample usually contains a low level of the protein but is higher when there is an open neural tube defect.
-This is due to the opening in the baby’s spine that leads to leakage of the protein into the amniotic sac.
+This technique involves taking a sample of the amniotic sac fluid with a needle, which is then analyzed to determine the level of alpha-fetoprotein.
+Similar to the maternal blood test, this sample usually contains a low level of protein but is higher when there is an open neural tube defect.
+This is due to the opening in the baby’s spine that leads to the leakage of protein into the amniotic sac.

-As this screening test is associated with a small risk of unplanned pregnancy termination, it is reserved to be the last line screening test and the benefits and risks of the tests should be considered before proceeding.
+As this screening test is associated with a small risk of unplanned pregnancy termination, it is reserved to be the last line screening test.
+Therefore, the benefits and risks of the tests should be considered before proceeding.

 The expectant couple has the choice to continue or terminate the pregnancy with the knowledge of the pregnancy screening tests for spina bifida.
 Since the introduction of screening, the incidence of spina bifida has reduced significantly due to the choice of many couples not to continue the pregnancy to full-term.
 This has also been associated with improved quality of life for patients.